-This is a course module on the MSc in Sustainable Automotive Engineering
+This is a course module on the Full/Part Time MSc in Sustainable Automotive Engineering and as part of the Part Time TAS JLR scheme.

 This module provides a comprehensive study of propulsion technology for hybrid and electric vehicle applications in the automotive industry: electric machines and their associated control mechanisms and strategies.